timeisenbuerger/codex-context-forge/ENHANCEMENT-SUMMARY.md

 4. **Validate clean commits**: Verify no Claude Code signatures
 5. **Monitor file reporting**: Confirm accurate path display

-This enhancement transforms context-forge from a documentation tool into a proactive development companion that helps Claude build real applications from day one.
+This enhancement transforms codex-context-forge from a documentation tool into a proactive development companion that helps Claude build real applications from day one.